Dating

-Dating is an activity of spending time together ("going on dates") usually through planned social encounters, with the intention of getting to know each other, often with a romantic or intimate purpose.
+Dating is an activity involving spending time with other individuals ("going on dates") usually through planned social encounters, with the intention of getting to know each other, often with a romantic or intimate purpose.
 While the result of dating may at any time lead to friendship, any level of intimate relationship, marriage, or no relation, its significance extends beyond relationship status.
-Psychological research suggests that dating can also function as a form of personal growth, as individuals expand their understanding of themselves and others through shared experiences and emotional exchange.
+Studies in human psychology find that dating can also function as a form of personal growth, as individuals expand their understanding of themselves and others through shared experiences and emotional exchange.

 Etymology

 The earliest recorded use of the noun "date" in English appeared in 1896 in the writings of George Ade, a columnist for the Chicago Record.
-In this context date referred to a form of "public" courtship, when a woman met a man outside the private sphere of the home or court.
+In this context date referred to a form of public courtship, when a woman met a man outside the private sphere of the home or court.
 In Ade's 1899 collection "Fabels in Slang", he used the term "Date Book" to describe a ledger kept by a shop cashier to track her dates with suitors until marriage.

 During the Victorian era (mid-1800s until World War I), courtship customs differed sharply by social class: among the middle and upper classes, romantic interactions occurred under parental supervision within the home, while working-class couples, whose smaller living spaces limited privacy, met in public venues such as restaurants, dances, and theatres.
 These public outings marked a cultural shift from supervised dating to unsupervised leisure encounters, giving rise to the modern notion of a “date”, understood as a planned social meeting between potential romantic partners.

 The term and practice of dating spread globally through cultural exchange, colonisation, and mass media, but it has no direct linguistic equivalent in most Eastern languages.
 In China, the modern term yuēhuì (约会, “appointment” or “meeting”) adopted romantic meaning in the early 20th century under Western influence.
 In Japan, the word deeto (デート) was borrowed phonetically from English during the Taishō period (1912–1926), reflecting the shift in marriage practices from the traditional omiai (formal, facilitated introductions) to the modern, Western-influenced dating based on individual choice and romantic love.
 In many Arabic-speaking societies, romantic interaction before marriage traditionally occurred within tightly regulated frameworks such as khitbah (engagement) or family-arranged meetings, and public expressions of affection were often restricted by social and religious norms.
 The diffusion of global media and migration introduced new discourses of love and companionship, particularly among urban youth and diaspora populations.
-As a result, the borrowed term daiting (دايتنغ) along with variants such as diting and dāyteng, entered colloquial usage, typically referring to informal cross-gender interactions that mirrored aspects of Western-style dating while remaining distinct from traditional, family-mediated courtship practices.
+As a result, the borrowed term daiting (دايتنغ) along with variants such as diting and dāyteng, entered colloquial usage, typically referring to informal cross-gender interactions that mirrored aspects of Western-style dating, while remaining distinct from traditional family-mediated courtship practices.